-Some of the 229 federally recognized tribes in Alaska have compacted with the BIA through their Tribal Governments to become a service provider for some allotment owners.
-It is important to note that not all allotment owners have given consent to the tribe that they are affiliated with to represent their allotment.
-However the Tribal Governments still provide a point of contact for suppression agencies and provide valuable and pertinent local information.
-Some Tribal Governments have joined into non-profit consortiums in order to pool resources and provide a better service to the Tribal Members they represent.
+Some of the 229 federally recognized tribes in Alaska have compacted with the BIA through their tribal governments to become a service provider for some allotment owners that are members of the tribe.
+Compacted tribal governments provide a point of contact, and valuable and pertinent local information for suppression agencies.
+Some tribal governments have joined into non-profit consortiums in order to pool resources and provide a better service to the tribal members they represent.
 Examples of such consortiums include: